vipeller/aio_gp_test/README.md

 ---
 ## Create Digital Representations of Assets in Ontology
-Use the imported metadata and telemetry of assets to build rich digital represenations in Ontology.
+Use the imported metadata and telemetry of assets to build rich digital representations in Ontology.

 #### 1. Map Azure Device Registry Assets to Entities in Ontology
 Link asset metadata (non-timeseries data) from a Lakehouse table to an entity instance.
 For step-by-step instructions see: [Ingest Asset Telemetry to Microsoft Fabric](./doc/ONTOLOGY_MAPPING_METADATA.md)